 Fundamentalists can’t have a problem with using a new word for an old belief since they use the term “Trinity” to express the belief that God is one being in three persons, though this word is not found in the Bible.
 Theophilus of Antioch first used it in A.D.
 181 (in his letter Ad Autolycum), though Christians believed in the doctrine from apostolic times.

 In the three items mentioned, Boettner has ascribed the actions to popes.
 However, he has provided no sources showing that popes did these things, and at least one of them is demonstrably inaccurate.
-(It was the Fourth Lateran Council, not the pope reigning at the time, that for the first time made official, magisterial use of the theological term "transubstantiation.")
-A suspicion is created that, in order to make these developments look like "inventions," Boettner wanted to name a particular "inventor" and looked up whoever was pope in the years he wanted to cite.
+(It was the Fourth Lateran Council, not the pope reigning at the time, that for the first time made official, magisterial use of the theological term “transubstantiation.”)
+It seems that, in order to make these developments look like “inventions,” Boettner wanted to name a particular “inventor” and looked up whoever was pope in the years he wanted to cite.

 Not all items in his list refer to popes, however.
 Some do refer to councils:

 Item: “Bible forbidden to laymen, placed on the Index of Forbidden Books by the Council of Valencia . . .
 [A.D.]
 1229.”

 This looks rather damaging, but Boettner has his history completely wrong.
 The first thing to note is that the Index of Forbidden Books was established in 1559, so a council held in 1229 could hardly have listed a book on it.